-Source: Bloomberg as of September 2024
+Source: Bloomberg as of December 2023

 Painful economic, financial, and geopolitical disruptions over the past few years have resulted in massive fiscal and monetary policy interventions that likely will not be repeated in the next five years due to the fear of inflation and surging sovereign debt.
-With policymakers having limited options, the global economy will likely face increased volatility and potential aftershocks over the secular horizon.
-The divergence in growth, inflation, and central bank policies also implies the importance of global diversification.
-(For more, please read our latest Secular Outlook, "Yield Advantage.")
+With limited policy options, the global economy will likely face increased volatility and potential aftershocks over the secular horizon.
+(For more, please read our latest Secular Outlook, "The Aftershock Economy.")